-If you are flying in Economy or Premium Economy, you can get free entrance to some of Atlanta’s best airport lounges including the best Priority Pass lounge at the airport using your American Express Platinum card with its unlimited Priority Pass (contact our concierge for a referral for extra free bonus points) or you can buy a Priority Pass separately.
+If you are flying in Economy or Premium Economy, you can get free entrance to some of Atlanta’s best airport lounges including the best Priority Pass lounge at the airport using your American Express Platinum card with its unlimited Priority Pass or you can buy a Priority Pass separately.
 You can also access most Priority Pass lounges for free using the free Amex Gold Card with its two free Lounge Club passes.

 Delta’s headquarters are near Atlanta, the world’s busiest airport, so, as you would expect, some of the best Delta Sky Club lounges in the world can be found at Atlanta Airport.